fujitsu/xbyak_aarch64/README.md

 ## Label

-You can use "label" to direct where branch instruction jump to.
+You can use "Label" to direct where branch instruction jump to.
-The following example shows how to use "label".
+The following example shows how to use "Label".

 ```
 Label L1;           // (1), instance of Label class